northeast-kansas-library-system/next/source/branches/LINWOOD/kanopy.rst

 Non-LINWOOD patrons with Kanopy access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If an existing patron who has Kanopy access changes their home library, that patron's Kanopy access needs to be removed from their account manually.
 If the change to their account happens and staff is not logged in at LINWOOD, staff will not be able to remove the "Kanopy (LINWOOD)" status.
-In order to identify these patrons, staff at LINWOOD will need to regularly run REPORT # NEEDED.
+In order to identify these patrons, staff at LINWOOD will need to regularly run report 3370.

 .. image:: ../LINWOOD/images/kanopy.linwood.080.png

 .. image:: ../LINWOOD/images/kanopy.linwood.070.png

-..
-  [TODO] Needs reports, report numbers, and all screenshots updated.